 The bullet wound over the posterior iliac crest penetrates the deep muscles and exits to the right of the umbilicus.
 One bullet is recovered in the subcutaneous tissue of the base of the anterior neck (left side) and the other bullet in the subcutaneous tissue anterior to the right 7th rib, which it penetrated of the sternum.
 The entry wounds aperture 3/16 inch in diameter.
 The exit wounds are larger.

-One can see that four of the bullets that exited or remained in the body, are all situated to the left of the entry wounds, the fifth bullet traveled from right to left also.
-Bullets do not necessarily follow a linear trajectory when they enter the body, they can be deflected by the body's structures, but here the pattern of all five bullets show a distinct right to left trajectory.
-The chances that all five bullets deflected to the left from a shooter standing directly behind Betty Lou Jensen is slim, indicating her body position was oriented on her right side in relation to the shooter for many, if not all.
+One can see that four of the bullets that exited or remained in the body, are all situated to the left of the entry wounds in the diagram, but the fifth bullet traveled from right to left also.
+Bullets do not necessarily follow a linear trajectory when they enter the body, as they can be deflected by the structures within the body, but here the overall pattern of the five bullets show a distinct right to left trajectory.
+The chances that all five bullets deflected to the left from a shooter standing directly behind Betty Lou Jensen is slim, indicating her body position was oriented on her right side in relation to the shooter for many of the shots, if not all.

 Four wounds, marked in red (2 exit wounds from the front of her body and 2 bullets that remained in the body) can be seen marked on the upper portion of Betty Lou Jensen's back, yet two bullets entered low down on her right side.
 We know the trajectory of bullet , so bullet clearly traveled from her lower back to upper back, strongly indicating that Betty Lou Jensen was likely hunched over at this point, struggling to escape the relentless onslaught.
 The likelihood therefore is that bullets , and effectively traveled directly across from the right shoulder area to the mid and left side, as stated here; 'Lungs: There are three through and through bullet wounds, corresponding to the three bullet wounds of entry on the right posterior chest cage and one bullet wound through the left lung, in line with the wound through the heart.
 They are associated with extensive hemorrhage of both lungs.'

-Now angled to her right side as the final deadly shot is delivered, she falls to her right side, as viewed by Stella Medeiros.
+After the five shots she collapses to her right side, as viewed by Stella Medeiros.
 The woman who spotted the stricken couple as she passed the turnout stated "The girl was lying on her right side facing the road."
-Betty Lou Jensen would finally collapse onto her front side, her body aligned on the east/west axis to the rear of the Rambler.
+Betty Lou Jensen was aligned on the east/west axis to the rear of the Rambler.

 The image below shows the order the wounds may have been inflicted (white numbers).
-The further Betty Lou travels away from Zodiac, the narrower the angle tends to become in the bullet path.
-Depicted by the green arrows, bullet paths 1 and 2 are quite extreme, whereas bullet paths 3 and 4 have narrowed between the entrance and exit wounds, to 1 3/4 inches and 3 inches from right to left.
+The further Betty Lou travels away from Zodiac, the straighter the shot becomes in respect to Betty Lou's back.
+Depicted by the green arrows, bullet paths 1, 2 and 3 are quite extreme (across the body), whereas bullet paths 4 and 5 have deviated less between the entrance and exit wounds (with respect to the midline), to 1 3/4 inches and 3 inches from right to left.
 Please remember the red circles are either showing the exit wounds (E) on Betty Lou Jensen's front side, or the bullets resting positions within the body.
-Bullet path 5 could possibly be determined by Betty Lou Jensen having collapsed on to the turnout floor, her right side facing Zodiac, when the final shot is discharged, ending her flight for freedom.

 This analysis requires heavily on little bullet deviation from the internal structures of the body, nevertheless it attempts to give a rudimentary explanation of the right to left trajectory of all five bullets that night, that was unlikely to have happened just by chance.